s3g/crcltr/README.md

 **Blend** mixes between the source audio and recorded loops with equal power.

 **Gain dials** for input and output can be set near 4 o'clock for good results.
-It will depend somewhat your patch where you want this.
+It will depend somewhat on your patch signals where you want this.
 If either is a hot signal, tanh distortion is applied.

 **FSU / button / gate** records while held.
 This ignores button/gate times less than 100 milliseconds to avoid accidental loop erasures.